Bipartisan Infrastructure Law (BIL) - Federal Discretionary Grant opportunities

 Current Notice of Funding Opportunity (NOFO) Solicitations

-WisDOT is monitoring these opportunities (as of March 15, 2023*) or view USDOT's current list:
+WisDOT is monitoring these opportunities (as of October 14, 2024*) or view

-* Information here will be updated as more program details are released by the USDOT.
+* These are listed in order of release.
+Information here will be updated as more program details are released by the USDOT.

 Steps in the grant application process